saimachi/MCW-Migrating-SQL-databases-to-Azure/Whiteboard design session/WDS trainer guide - Migrating SQL databases to Azure.md

    To migrate their on-premises gaming, authentication, and gateway VMs, WWI could use [Azure Migrate](https://docs.microsoft.com/azure/migrate/migrate-services-overview).
 Azure Migrate provides a central hub to track discovery, assessment, and migration of on-premises apps and workloads and private and public cloud VMs to Azure.
 [Azure Site Recovery](https://docs.microsoft.com/azure/site-recovery/site-recovery-overview) (ASR) could also be used to replicate their on-premises VMs into Azure VMs, but is not the recommended approach, as it is designed for business continuity and disaster recovery.
 It can be used, however, to manage replication for on-premises VMs into Azure.

    Using the [Azure Database Migration Service](https://docs.microsoft.com/azure/dms/dms-overview) (DMS) can help simplify the process of database migration.
 For their gaming and authentication databases, DMS provides a simple tool for migrating a large number of databases into Azure SQL Managed Instance, with minimal time and effort.
-DMS could be used to migrate their database while remaining online, which will cut down on time required to prepare and manage the cutover to online services.
+DMS could be used to migrate their database while remaining online, which will cut down on the time required to prepare and manage the cutover to online services.
 Using SQL MI will also help to minimize the amount of application and database changes needed to get up and running the cloud quickly.

    DMS could also be used to handle the migration of the data warehouse into Azure SQL DB Hyperscale.
 However, given the considerable data size (20TB), it would not be able to handle online migration.
 The recommended approaches for migrating to Hyperscale are using DMS in offline mode or using the [Smart Bulk Copy tool](https://github.com/yorek/smartbulkcopy) to achieve better throughput.